 Show All Answers

 Overall, as a community, we need to reduce water use by 20%.
-It is important that we all do our part to save water.
-Every gallon or drop saved preserves water in our local reservoirs.
-The City of Santa Rosa has adopted Stage 3 of our Water Shortage Contingency Plan consistent with a 20% reduction in water supplies available from Sonoma Water, our regional water supply wholesaler.
 The mandatory 20% reduction over 2020 levels in water use is a collective, community-wide, target and not necessarily an individual target.
-Individual water customers are asked to conserve water, comply with mandated restrictions, take advantage of the City's water conservation rebate programs, and eliminate and report water waste.
+Individual water customers are asked to conserve water, comply with mandated restrictions, take advantage of the City of Santa Rosa’s water conservation rebate programs, and eliminate and report water waste.
 Water waste, like leaks and breaks or overspray from irrigation are always prohibited per our long-standing Water Waste Ordinance.

 The following prohibitions and restrictions are in place as a result of the institution of Stage 3 of the Water Shortage Contingency Plan:

-The City's Water Shortage Contingency Plan includes an exemption process should you need relief from the prohibitions for health, safety, or other critical factor.
+The City of Santa Rosa’s Water Shortage Contingency Plan includes an exemption process should you need relief from the prohibitions for health, safety, or other critical factor.

 If a customer or business wishes to request an exemption from a water use prohibition or restriction, the customer must file a request in writing to: